DITAS-Project/VDC-Request-Monitor/Readme.md

  * Endpoint => the address of the service that traffic is forwarded to
  * Port => the port the monitor is running on
  * SSLPort => the SSL port of the monitor
+ * InfrastructureID => Infrastructure ID to recognize on which structure the rm is running on
  ### Tracing
  * Opentracing => indicates if an open tracing header should be set on every incoming request and if the frames should be sent to Zipkin
  * ZipkinEndpoint => the address of the Zipkin collector